ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

-Sets the maximum number of times the EKF2 will be allowed to reset it\'s yaw to the estimate from the EKF\-GSF yaw estimator\.
-No resets will be allowed unless the use of the EKF\-GSF yaw estimate is enabled via the EK2\_GSF\_USE parameter\.
+Sets the maximum number of times the EKF2 will be allowed to reset its yaw to the estimate from the EKF\-GSF yaw estimator\.
+No resets will be allowed unless the use of the EKF\-GSF yaw estimate is enabled via the EK2\_GSF\_USE\_MASK parameter\.

 +-----------+--------+